Our Mission

 How We Help

-We will help individuals learn how to manage a colony of outdoor cats; including how provide food, water and shelter.
-We will give ongoing support for updating vaccines and other medical care your cats may require.
+We help individuals learn how to manage a colony of outdoor cats, including how to provide food, water, and shelter.
+We provide ongoing support for updating vaccines and other medical care your cats may require.
 We work with other area rescues to help you find adoption services for friendly lost or abandoned cats and kittens.
 We can also teach you to tame outdoor kittens if you’d like to find adoption services for them.

-We can provide help and support in re-homing by working with farms and businesses; showing them the advantages of keeping outdoor colony cats.
-Remember, re-homing is always the last option for cats or colonies, and finding the right placement may take a long time.
-Re-homing is also an arduous task and requires weeks of confinement to prepare the cats for their new environment.
+We can provide help and support in re-homing by working with farms and businesses, showing them the advantages of keeping outdoor colony cats.
+Remember, re-homing is always the last option for cats or colonies; finding the proper placement may take a long time.
+Re-homing is also arduous and requires weeks of confinement to prepare the cats for their new environment.
 It is always best if the cats can stay where they are, as that is their home.
-We will provide help and support in speaking with neighbors, management and others to encourage them to allow cats to stay where they are, with a dedicated caretaker.
+We will provide help and support in speaking with neighbors, management, and others to encourage them to allow cats to stay where they are with a dedicated caretaker.

 Our team